 Many Swedes will speak fluent English, so the minute they see you are struggling in the Swedish language, they will immediately switch from Swedish to English.
 Any foreigner who wants to learn Swedish will need to work hard to practice the Swedish language.

 Learning Swedish is essential as you may find that you will have difficulty contacting some of the authorities or dealing with legal paperwork as it is done in Swedish.
 An example of this, of course, would be the tax agency and even the police.

 So if you plan to live in Sweden permanently and make Sweden your home, to be fully integrated into Swedish society, you will need to speak Swedish; even though many Swedish speak excellent English, they also understand it is essential for you to be fully integrated to learn Swedish.

 It is good to speak the country language you call home, especially if you permanently immigrate there.
 Also, in everyday life in Sweden, you might find elderly neighbors, bus drivers, taxi drivers, and others who do not speak English or do not want to speak English.
 Knowing Swedish would help you in those situations.

 Sweden Believes In Teaching The Swedish Language

 Sweden believes so much in foreigners learning the Swedish language that there are courses offered all over Sweden to learn Swedish.
-They believe that you must learn and understand their language to be fully integrated into Swedish society.
+They believe you must learn and understand their language to fully integrate into Swedish society.

 You can find courses offered throughout Sweden.
-They have courses for immigrants or SFI and Swedish for Professionals (Yrkessvenska).
+They have courses for immigrants, SFI and Swedish for Professionals (Yrkessvenska).